WHEREAS Talossa is not roleplaying, and

 EDIT: Okay, so it sounds like it would be 2 per person for an election like this one.

-Quote from: Baron Alexandreu Davinescu on Today at 09:24:01 AMTo clarify, I mean the total number of seats each individual was permitted to hold.
+Quote from: Baron Alexandreu Davinescu on December 08, 2025, 09:24:01 AMTo clarify, I mean the total number of seats each individual was permitted to hold.
 For example, this Cosa it's 20 seats maximum per person.
 Would it be 2 seats maximum per person under this new law?

 EDIT: Okay, so it sounds like it would be 2 per person for an election like this one.